 There are no formal entry requirements for this course.

 In order to enter this course at VU Polytechnic, students must be employed as a full time apprentice.
 They must have a training contract with their employer.
-This contract must be registered with the VRQA, and the apprentice must have been issued with an Epsilon number.As part of the application process, applicants must complete a Pre-training Review (PTR) and undertake a literacy and numeracy (LN) assessment to determine suitability for admission and identify support needs.
+This contract must be registered with the VRQA, and the apprentice must have been issued with an Epsilon number.As part of the application process, applicants must complete a Pre-training Review (PTR) and undertake a literacy and numeracy (LN) assessment to determine suitability for admission.

 You may be able to complete your qualification sooner through formal recognition of your existing skills.
 This is known as Recognition of Prior Learning (RPL).